-- ALC overshoot is a common problem - How clean is our signal? - I am now testing transmitters with white noise feeding the microphone, in addition to a twotone test. - The effect of IMD products (splatter) are more obvious with noise. - Think of it as a 1000 tone test, more approximating real voice.
+- ALC overshoot is a common problem - How clean is your signal? - Ten-Tec doesn't use ALC any more ! - I am now testing transmitters with white noise feeding the microphone, in addition to a two-tone test. - The effect of IMD products bandwidth are more obvious with noise than two tones. - Think of it as a 1000 tone test, more approximating real voice.